 School uniforms also lock individuals into rigid gender stereotypes, much more so than the codes of dress acceptable in the rest of our community.
 It’s hard to find sound reasons for such a polarised and overt insistence on conformity to traditional male and female dress codes.

-At Preshil our commitment to treat each child as an individual is not just a hollow claim.
-From their earliest years children at Preshil are free to wear what they truly like.
-Amazing hats, bright colours, warm and comforting jackets, extraordinary dress ups.
+Preshil’s commitment to treat each child as an individual is not a hollow claim.
+From their earliest years, children at Preshil are free to wear what they truly like: Amazing hats, bright colours, warm and comforting jackets, extraordinary dress ups.
 They are free to run and jump, to be funny and to be comfortable.
 Seeing very young children trudging off to school in their hats, oversized blazers and frocks, bent over to balance their backpacks, it’s hard to reconcile this with anything we say we believe about play and about learning.

 As our students become young adults they are free to express their individuality within the usual bounds of accepted casual dress.
 Some students choose to show their interest in fashion, others disregard it entirely, but they are free to be themselves.
 Needless to say none of our Secondary School boys choose to wear tailored shorts and long socks, teamed with a blazer and a tie.